-Provide a general description of the instructional program in the following: Title I schoolwide schools;TargetedWebster County Elementary/Middle School and Webster County H are both Title 1 schools and both implement standards based educat practices using the Ga Standards of Excellence.
-RTI instructional pro- igh school ۲ V Title I schoolwide schools; Targeted practices using the Ga Standards of Excellence.
-RTI instructional practices using the Ga Standards of Excellence. actices Assistance Schools; and schools for children include: STAR reading and STAR math, STAR Early Literacy, IXL, A Accelerated living in local institutions for neglected or Reader, Reading Eggs, Math Seeds, Moby Max, and USA Test Prep, EIP and delinquent children. after school tutoring.
-The STAR assessments are used to measure th e reading and math goals and to assist in planning instructional strategies in the ne classroom.
-Reading Eggs and Math Seeds are used for intervention, remediation, and for acceleration in grades K-3 as well as in the Spec cial Needs classrooms.
-Moby Max is used as an intervention for all subject area s in grades K-5.
-USA test Prep is used for benchmark, intervention, and assessm nent in the areas of Social Studies and Science in the high school and for Social grades 3-8.
-IXL is a program used for remediation, intervention, and 1 diagnostics for Reading and Math in grades 3-12.
-The parent engage ment calendar includes events to include parents in the programs we use t 0 showcase the progress the students are making.
-The calendar also in cludes events to help parents prepare their students for the Milestones Asse essments.
-All the programs used are intended to enhance, remediate, and inter vene for students.
-These programs have promising results over the last year. the county does not have programs for children in local N&D (negle delinquent) centers, nor are there any identified homeless children. situation change, these entities would be served as all other eligible participants.
+Provide a general description of the instructional program in the following: Title I schoolwide schools; Targeted Assistance Schools; and schools for children living in local institutions for neglected or delinquent children.

+Webster County Elementary/Middle School and Webster County High school are both Title 1 schools and both implement standards based educational practices using the Ga Standards of Excellence.
+MTSS instructional practices include: STAR reading and STAR math, STAR Early Literacy, IXL, Reading Eggs, Math Seeds, Moby Max, and USA Test Prep, EIP and after school tutoring.
+The STAR, mClass Dibels and Beacon assessments are used to measure the reading and math goals and to assist in planning instructional strategies in the classroom.
+Reading Eggs and Math Seeds, MobyMax and IXL are used for intervention, remediation, and for acceleration in grades K-8 as well as in the Special Needs classrooms.
+Moby Max is used as an intervention for all subject areas in grades K-8.
+USA test Prep is used for benchmark, intervention, and assessment in the areas of Social Studies and Science in the high school and for Social Studies in grades 9-12.
+IXL is a program used for remediation, intervention, and diagnostics for Reading and Math in grades 3-12.
+The parent engagement calendar includes events to include parents in the programs we use to showcase the progress the students are making.
+The calendar also includes events to help parents inform and instruct parents on how to help their students academically.
+All the programs used are intended to enhance, remediate, and intervene for students.
+These programs have promising results over the last year.
+Currently the county does not have programs for children in local N&D (neglected and delinquent) centers, nor are there any identified homeless children.
+Should the situation change, these entities would be served as all other eligible participants.